qubenix/qubes-whonix-bitcoin/0_bitcoind.md

 ```
 2. Generate Bitcoin Core configuration script.

-**Note:**
-- This step will take some time and produce a lot of output.
-This is normal, be patient.

 ```
 bitcoin@host:~/bitcoin$ export BDB_PREFIX='/home/bitcoin/bitcoin/db4'; ./autogen.sh
 ```

+**Note:**
+- The next two steps will take some time and produce a lot of output.
+This is normal, be patient.

 3. Configure.

 ```